On a generalisation of Cameron's base size conjecture: Exceptional group preliminaries

-A description of the subgroups in $(a)$ and $(b)$ can be found in~\cite{LSeitz3} and the groups in $(c)$ have been classified (up to conjugacy) in~\cite{Coh}.
-Finally, the group in case $(d)$ was first described by Borovik in~\cite{Bor} and is known as the \emph{Borovik subgroup}.
+A description of the subgroups in (a) and (b) can be found in~\cite{LSeitz3}.
+Finally, the group in case (d) was first described by Borovik in~\cite{Bor} and is known as the \emph{Borovik subgroup}.
 Note that the work of Borovik in~\cite{Bor} in combination with the work of Liebeck and Seitz in~\cite{LSeitz4} implies that all maximal subgroups in $\mathcal{S}$ are almost simple.

 \vs

 At the time of writing, all maximal subgroups of $G$ have been determined up to conjugacy unless $G_0 = E_7(q)$ or $E_8(q)$.
 We now give a few details for each case and the original sources where the information can be found: